 by Monday, Aug.
 20 to be considered by the committee.

 There is a limit to the amount of words allowed within the title and description of each proposal.
-We recommend you write your proposal in a word-processing program first, and paste the final version into the online form.
+Session proposals should be drafted in a word-processing program, and then pasted into the online form.

 for additional information.